AutoRail-AI/autorail-landing-page/ai-docs/content/landing-page-content.md

 ### Entity Definition
 ```
-AutoRail is an AI-native infrastructure platform that automatically provisions backend primitives—including stateful memory, workflow orchestration, production guardrails, and observability—for AI agents and agentic systems.
+AutoRail is an infrastructure automation platform that automatically provisions backend primitives—including stateful memory, workflow orchestration, production guardrails, and observability—for vibe-coded applications built with rapid development tools like Bolt.new, Lovable, and Replit.
 ```

 ### Problem Statement
 ```
-AI prototypes built with vibe-coding tools fail in production because they lack essential infrastructure: persistent memory across sessions, proper workflow orchestration, and failure-safe execution patterns.
+Applications built with vibe-coding tools fail in production because they lack essential infrastructure: persistent memory across sessions, proper workflow orchestration, and failure-safe execution patterns.
+80% of vibe-coded prototypes never ship to production due to infrastructure gaps.
 ```

 ### Value Proposition
 ```
-AutoRail bridges the gap between rapid frontend generation tools like Lovable and Bolt and production-grade infrastructure, enabling developers to deploy reliable AI agents without infrastructure expertise.
+AutoRail bridges the gap between rapid frontend generation tools like Lovable, Bolt.new, and Replit and production-grade infrastructure, enabling developers to deploy reliable applications—from AI agents to SaaS platforms to e-commerce tools—without infrastructure expertise.
 ```

 ### Differentiator Statement
 ```
-Unlike traditional Backend-as-a-Service platforms such as Supabase and Firebase, AutoRail is purpose-built for agentic systems—handling context persistence, multi-agent orchestration, and the unique scaling patterns of LLM-powered applications.
+Unlike traditional Backend-as-a-Service platforms such as Supabase and Firebase that require manual configuration, AutoRail interprets your code and automatically provisions the specific infrastructure primitives your application needs—including advanced patterns like workflow orchestration, circuit breakers, and stateful memory layers.
 ```

 ### Capability Summary
 ```
-AutoRail provisions six core primitives automatically: stateful memory for context persistence, workflow orchestration for multi-agent coordination, production guardrails for safety and rate limiting, a deploy engine for zero-config deployment, observability for monitoring and tracing, and auto-scale for elastic infrastructure.
+AutoRail provisions six core primitives automatically: stateful memory for context persistence, workflow orchestration for async task coordination, production guardrails for safety and rate limiting, a deploy engine for zero-config deployment, observability for monitoring and tracing, and auto-scale for elastic infrastructure.
 ```

 ### Process Summary
 ```
-AutoRail works in four steps: connect your codebase, analyze code structure and agent requirements, automatically provision backend infrastructure, and continuously monitor for production reliability.
+AutoRail works in four steps: connect your codebase from any vibe-coding tool, analyze code structure and infrastructure requirements, automatically provision backend primitives, and continuously monitor for production reliability with automatic scaling.
 ```

 ### Target Audience Statement
 ```
-AutoRail is built for indie hackers shipping AI products solo, startup teams scaling prototypes to production, and AI engineers who need production-grade agent systems that stay reliable.
+AutoRail is built for indie hackers shipping MVPs solo, startup teams scaling prototypes to production, AI engineers building reliable agent systems, and development agencies delivering production-ready client applications from rapid prototypes.
 ```

 ---